RosettaCommons/demos/public/broker_domain_insertion/README.md

 system-wide and not exclusively for the inserted domain, it can have a very long runtime.

-Assuming Rosetta is in your home directory, you run it as follows:
+Assuming Rosetta is in your home directory, you run as follows:

+    $> tar -xvf frags.tar.gz

-    $> rosetta_scripts.default.linuxgccrelease @flags -nstruct [number of structures]
+    $> rosetta_scripts.default.linuxgccrelease @flags

-where platform is "linux" or "mac" and compiler is "gcc" or "clang".
+where platform and compiler is replaced with your platform and compiler